VindhyaAgarwal/CCRM-VITB/USAGE.md

 Here’s a step-by-step walkthrough of how you might use the application in a typical session.

 ### Step 1: Import Initial Data
 Start by populating the system.
-Navigate to File Operations  in the main menu and select the Import Data option.
+Navigate to **File Operations**  in the main menu and select the **Import Data** option.
 This will load all the students and courses from the CSV files.

 ### Step 2: Check If Everything Loaded
 Head back to the main menu.
-Go into Manage Students and choose List All Students.
-Do the same for courses under Manage Courses.
+Go into **Manage Students** and choose **List All Students**.
+Do the same for courses under **Manage Courses**.
 You should see all the records from your files.

 ### Step 3: Enroll a Student
 Now for the fun part.
-Go to the Manage Enrollment & Grades menu.
-Select Enroll Student, then provide the ID of a student (e.g., `S001`) and the code of a course (e.g., `CSE1001`).
+Go to the **Manage Enrollment & Grades** menu.
+Select **Enroll Student**, then provide the ID of a student (e.g., `S001`) and the code of a course (e.g., `CSE1001`).

 ### Step 4: Record a Grade
 After a student has been enrolled, you can assign them a grade.
-In the same menu, choose Record Grades.
+In the same menu, choose **Record Grades**.
 Enter the student's ID, the course code, and the marks they achieved.
 The system will automatically calculate the corresponding letter grade and grade points.

 ### Step 5: Generate a Transcript
-To see a summary of a student's academic progress, go to the Manage Students menu and select the option to Print Student Transcript.
+To see a summary of a student's academic progress, go to the **Manage Students** menu and select the option to **Print Student Transcript**.
 Enter the student's ID, and a neatly formatted transcript will be displayed on the console.

 ### Step 6: Save Your Work
 Before you finish, it's a good idea to save the current state of the system.
-Go to File Operations and select Export Data.
+Go to **File Operations** and select **Export Data**.
 This will write the latest student, course, and enrollment data to new files in the `/data` directory.

 ### Step 7: Create a Secure Backup
 Finally, let's create a timestamped backup.
-From the main menu, select Backup Data.
+From the main menu, select **Backup Data**.
 The application will copy your exported data into a new folder named with the current date and time, ensuring your records are safely archived.

 And that's it!
 You've successfully managed records, graded a student, and backed up your data.
 Feel free to explore the other options and features.